 Pomegranate seed oil

 Hibiscus blooms are popular in food and beverages—you’ve probably seen this fragrant flower on the ingredient lists of some of your favorite hot and iced teas.
 But what about the seeds?
 Cold-pressed hibiscus oil, derived from the nutrient-rich seeds, is rich in youth-boosting antioxidants, vitamin E, and essential fatty acids.
 Slather some on nightly to increase moisture levels, decrease fine lines, and improve elasticity.
-Don’t miss these dermatologist-approved tricks for younger looking skin.
+Here’s how you can look and feel younger right now.

-You might think of sunflower oil (Helianthus annuus) as belonging in your kitchen cabinet rather than the medicine cabinet, but then you’d be missing out on a whole slew of skincare uses.
-Sunflower seeds are cold-pressed to create a golden oil loaded with linoleic acid, tocopherols, and vitamins A, D, and E. It’s super healthy for cooking and can ramp up moisture when applied to winter-ravaged complexions.
+You might think of sunflower oil (Helianthus annuus) as belonging in your kitchen cabinet rather than the medicine cabinet, but then you’d be missing out on its many skincare uses.
+Sunflower seeds are cold-pressed to create a golden oil loaded with linoleic acid, tocopherols, and vitamins A, D, and E. It’s healthy for cooking and can boost moisture when applied to complexions affected by winter weather.
 “It’s an emollient and great source of vitamin E, which helps hydrate and soften skin,” Dr. Amin says.
-Plant Therapy Sunflower Oil is super nourishing on its own and is a terrific carrier oil for essential oils, like tea tree and blue tansy.
+Plant Therapy Sunflower Oil is nourishing on its own and is a terrific carrier oil for essential oils, like tea tree and blue tansy.
 Here are 12 things dermatologists do to protect winter skin.

 Black cumin seed oil

-Legend has it that use of black cumin seed oil dates all the way back to ancient Egypt.
-The Queen of the Nile herself, Cleopatra, is said to have slathered it on her royal complexion.
-The oil, from the nutrient-rich seeds of the Nigella sativa plant, can help soothe inflammation, promote healing, balance sebum production, and purify pores.
+The oil, from the nutrient-rich seeds of the Nigella sativa plant, can help soothe inflammation, promote healing, balance sebum production, and purify pores, according to two separate studies published in the Journal of Obstetrics and Gynaecology Research and the Journal of the European Academy of Dermatology and Venereology, respectively.
 This oil can also nix breakouts, making it particularly well-suited for congested and acne-prone complexions.
 Mountain Rose Herbs Black Cumin Seed Oil is great for DIY beauty recipes.
 Sunday Riley U.F.O.
 Ultra-Clarifying Face Oil is a blemish-busting blend of black cumin seed, salicylic acid, and licorice root.